 One-off, not repeated

-Scenes that could have Ended with a Kiss
+Scenes that could End with a Kiss

-in Meet 5 with John Tapp & Kate Bishop
+in Meet 4 with John Tapp & Kate Bishop

 Have you ever wanted 2 characters to fall in love, but weren’t sure how to make that offer to your scene partner?
 Do you know how to demonstrate attraction between 2 characters?